Constitution of the Middleton St. George Community Association

 (a) Individual Membership

-All persons over 18 years of age and residing in the area of benefit shall be eligible to become a Member on payment of a minimum annual subscription to be determined from time to time by the Management Committee.
-Members only have voting powers.
+All persons over 18 years of age who work or socialise in our community or are residing in the area of benefit shall be eligible to become a Member on payment of a minimum annual subscription to be determined from time to time by the Management Committee.
+Only Members have voting powers.

 (b) Junior Membership

-Junior membership shall be open to young people under the age of 18 years and resident in the area of benefit on payment of a minimal annual subscription to be determined from time to time by the management committee.
-This membership does not carry voting rights.
+Young people under the age of 18 years of age who work or socialise in our community or are residing in the area of benefit shall be eligible to become a Junior Member on payment of a minimum annual subscription to be determined from time to time by the Management Committee.
+This Membership does not carry voting rights.

-(c) The Association’s annual subscription is due on 1st April of each year and non- payment of the subscription by the 30th September renders the member ineligible for voting at the following A.G.M.
+The Association’s annual subscription is due on 1st November of each year and non- payment of the subscription by the 31st October renders the Member ineligible for voting at the A.G.M.

 - TERMINATION OF MEMBERSHIP